renestein/Rstein.AsyncCpp/readme.md

 - The library is my playground for testing coroutine support in the C++.
 - The library supports compilation in the VS 2019.
 Support for other compilers is planned.
 ## **Task&lt;T&gt;.**
-The Task class represents result of the execution of the one (usually asynchronous) operation - an instance of the Task contains either return value of the operation or exception or information that task was cancelled.
+The Task class represents the result of the execution of the one (usually asynchronous) operation - an instance of the Task contains either return value of the operation or exception or an information that task was cancelled.
 Tasks created by the TaskFactory are 'hot'.
-'Hot' in this context means that the Task Start method is called and Task is immediately scheduled on Scheduler (~=executor).
+'Hot' in this context means that the Task Start method is called and the Task is immediately scheduled on Scheduler (~=executor).
 You can 'co_await' Task (preferred) or/and you can use methods from the Task public interface (ContinueWith, Wait, State, IsCompleted, IsFaulted, IsCanceled, Result...).
 The Task supports both the 'awaiter' and the 'promise' concepts.
 * [`Create Task<T> using the TaskFactory (uses default scheduler = ThreadPoolScheduler).`](#TaskFactory-Run)
 * [`Create Task<T> using the TaskFactory and explicit scheduler.`](#TaskFactory-Run-With-Scheduler)
 * [`Task<T> ContinueWith method - register continuation function that will be called when the Task have completed ('future.then' type of the method).`](#Task-ContinueWith)